denisidoro/navi/README.md

 - by typing `navi` in the terminal
    - pros: you have access to all possible subcommands and flags
-- by invoking it via a [shell widget](docs/installation.md#installing-the-shell-widget) in the terminal
+- as a [shell widget](docs/installation.md#installing-the-shell-widget) for the terminal
    - pros: the shell history is correctly populated (i.e. with the actual command you ran instead of `navi`) and you can edit the command as you wish before executing it
 - as [aliases](docs/aliases.md)
 - as a [shell scripting tool](docs/shell_scripting.md)